Opportunities for AIA Continuing Education Credit

-The Allied Members Committee provides a channel of support and communications between related service providers (allied members) and AIA members.
+Allied Advisory Members provide a channel of support and communications between related service providers (allied members) and AIA members.
 The committee assists the staff in providing support in planning major events and securing sponsors.

-The BP&R Committee focuses on code related issues as well as the performance of building materials systems.
+The BP&R Committee focuses on code related issues as well as the performance of building materials systems and supports codes and building performance programs to aid AIA Connecticut members in fulfilling their Continuing Education requirements.

 The COTE Committee promotes the chapter’s involvement in sustainable and energy-related issues and develops programs to aid AIA Connecticut members in fulfilling their Continuing Education requirements on environmental matters, as well as the role of architects in mitigating environmental damage.

-The Design Committee oversees the annual Design Awards program, the Chrysalis (formerly Emerging Architectural Firm) Award program, the Alice Washburn Award program, the Business Architecture Award program, the Public Service Award program and Connecticut Treasures, in addition to planning lectures and tours of buildings of note.
+The Design Committee oversees the annual awards programs that include the Design Awards, the Chrysalis Award , the Alice Washburn Awards, the Business Architecture Awards, the Drawing Awards, the Public Service Awards, Sustainable Architecture Awards, and Connecticut Treasures, in addition to planning lectures and tours of buildings of note.

 The Education Committee supports professional development programs to aid AIA Connecticut members in fulfilling their Continuing Education requirements and to broaden their knowledge of practice, business and technological issues.
-Working with other organizations, the committee generally serves as the “touch point” on historic issues within AIA Connecticut as well as to other organizations.
+Working with other organizations, the committee generally serves as the “touch point” on historic issues within AIA Connecticut as well as to other organizations to identify, understand and preserve architectural heritage.

 The Emerging Professionals Community is an active social and professional network.
 Geared specifically toward recent graduates, Architectural Experience Program™ (AXP™) participants, young architects, designers, and other design/build professionals, EP hosts tours, presentations, firm visits, and other programs.
 It hosts regular planning meetings, which all interested professionals are encouraged to attend, and a number of programs throughout the year.
 Anyone building their AEC career is welcome to join, connect, and contribute.

 The Government Affairs Committee serves as a legal watchdog for the profession and also focuses on legislative and licensing issues and on encouraging AIA Connecticut participation in local, state and federal government.